shengqh/Hurley2022scRNA/README.md

 Correct as at 24 March 2022

-This repository contains all code used in manuscript:
-Single-cell RNA Sequencing Demonstrates Inter-Patient Heterogeneity and Altered Tumor Microenvironment in Invasive and Intraductal Cribriform Prostate Cancer
+This repository contains all codes used in manuscript: Single-cell Analysis Reveals Cell Intrinsic and Microenvironmental Underpinnings of Disease Aggressiveness in Cribriform Prostate Cancer

 # Organism